|Main : Course Catalog : VA Module 2|

 STAF115-0307 : Veterinary Assisting Module 2: How the Veterinary Assistant Can Directly Improve Patient Care

 Heather Howell, LVT, MBA

-Module 2 has three (3) live online real time sessions covering discussion of situations; homework reinforcing the handouts and real time sessions; interactive message boards to discuss the real time sessions and homework; and a final exam.
+Module 2 has three (3) ninety (90) minute online interactive real time sessions covering discussion of situations; homework reinforcing the handouts and real time sessions; interactive message boards to discuss the real time sessions and homework; and a final exam.
 The course offers interactive cases that each participant must complete as homework during the course.
 The goal of the interactive cases is to test the participant's knowledge of the material discussed in each session.

 All members of the veterinary support staff may join the course and its discussions; however, this course has a basic content and is focused toward veterinary assistants, animal caretakers and new hospital employees.